peacekeeper/b-torial/README.md

 b-torial
 ========

-Simple HTML/CSS/JavaScript framework for web-based tutorials
+Simple HTML/CSS/JavaScript engine for web-based tutorials

 Content is expected in a b-torial-data/ subdirectory.